artsalliancemedia/scala-tests/README.md

 Creates a new playlist in Scala consisting of an item "test_image.png", puts the playlist into a schedule and updates the player to sync the new changes.

 #### Scala Monitor
-Provides a class to monitor a chosen player, and report back a variety of information on that player such as files it uses and screen layouts.
+Provides a class for use in monitoring a player.
+It will connect to a content manager, and for a chosen player report back a variety of information on that player such as files it uses and screen layouts.

 ### Installation